-If there's one time to splash out and spring for the expense of flying Business Class, it's your honeymoon.
+If there's one time to splurge and spring for the expense of flying Business Class, it's your honeymoon.
 But Business Class can vary quite a bit by airline and, given the hefty expense, you want to choose wisely to ensure an experience befitting such a special occasion.
-Lucky for you we're rounding up the best options for flying Business Class on your honeymoon.
-(Note: seating configurations can vary by aircraft so consult a site like SeatGuru.com to select the best seat on your plane.)
+Lucky for you we're rounding up the best options for flying Business Class on your honeymoon (note: seating configurations can vary by aircraft so consult a site like SeatGuru.com to select the best seat on your plane).

-Called Club World, British Airways' Business Class offers lie-flat seats and a unique configuration with window and middle seats facing backwards and aisle seats facing forwards, which means traveling couples can opt for the two seats on the window and essentially sit facing one another while still having a lot of privacy.
+Called Club World, British Airways' Business Class offers lie-flat seats and a unique configuration with window and middle seats facing backward and aisle seats facing forwards, which means traveling couples can opt for the two seats on the window and essentially sit facing one another while still having a lot of privacy.
 Seats stretch out for 72 inches, with a memory foam headrest and quilted blanket, and in-seat power.
-Other perks include noise-cancelling headphones, three-course meals, speciality cocktails, and a wide selection of English teas.
+Other perks include noise-canceling headphones, three-course meals, specialty cocktails, and a wide selection of English teas.

 While configuration varies by aircraft, Air New Zealand's Business Premier class seats offer luxurious leather 22-inch wide lie-flat beds, with ottoman footrest, soft memory foam mattress, duvet and two full-size pillows that make it easy to sleep away most of the long flight.
 There's premium check-in, lounge access, an amenity kit, and Kiwi cuisine designed by consultant chefs with a focus on New Zealand ingredients and wine.